flux-framework/flux-core/doc/man1/flux-ping.rst

 *target* may be the name of a Flux service, e.g. "kvs". flux-ping(1) will send a request to "kvs.ping".
-As a shorthand, *target* can include a rank prefix delimited by an exclamation point.
+As a shorthand, *target* can include a rank or host prefix delimited by an exclamation point.
 "flux ping 4!kvs" is equivalent to "flux ping --rank 4 kvs" (see --rank option below).
 Don't forget to quote the exclamation point if it is interpreted by your shell.

-As a shorthand, *target* may also simply be a rank by itself indicating that the broker on that rank or ranks, rather than a Flux service, is to be pinged. "flux ping 1" is equivalent to "flux ping --rank 1 broker".
+As a shorthand, *target* may also simply be a rank or host by itself indicating that the broker on that rank/host, rather than a Flux service, is to be pinged. "flux ping 1" is equivalent to "flux ping --rank 1 broker".